 Of the two Marriott resorts I must say if I chose during winter time it would be hard to pick but this might win out for the location.

 My day walking all around town and that large lunch had me ready to just take it easy tonight and enjoy the resort.
-I would eat something from the convenience store in the resort for tonight and enjoy the hot tubes and pool.
+I would eat something from the convenience store in the resort for tonight and enjoy the hot tubs and pool.

 Video By Visit Utah